omron-sinicx/EdgeSelectiveFeatureWeaving/README.md

 This repository contains a PyTorch-lightning implementation of the ESFW module proposed in our paper Edge-Selective Feature Weaving for Point Cloud Matching https://arxiv.org/pdf/2202.02149v1.pdf.

 ## Note
+- The code with RoITr will be published soon.
+(4th Dec.
+2023)
-Our code is created based on https://github.com/ZENGYIMING-EAMON/CorrNet3D
+- Our code is created based on https://github.com/ZENGYIMING-EAMON/CorrNet3D

 ## Installation
 ```